 Changes in groundwater storage cannot be measured directly, therefore this GSP adopts groundwater levels as a proxy for assessing change in storage, as described previously in Chapter 3.
+Change in storage will be estimated using the changes of groundwater levels measured at monitoring wells and storage coefficients of aquifer materials.
 The wells selected for monitoring changes in groundwater storage will be the same wells used for groundwater level monitoring.
 Figures 3-2 and 3-3 illustrate the locations of the wells selected for monitoring of groundwater levels for the Upper and Lower Aquifers, respectively.
 Tables 3-17 and 3-18 list the well identification, location, monitoring frequency, well construction data, and measurement years, and number of measurements for the Upper and Lower Aquifer, respectively.
 The same wells for water level monitoring are proposed for groundwater storage monitoring and the selection process and rationale for selection is consistent with section 3.11.1.1 (Table 3-19).